Complexity growth of BTZ black hole in massive gravity with a null string: Abstract

 \section{Abstract}

-In this paper, the complexity growth of the tensionless limit of string in the neutral massive BTZ black hole horizon is investigated.
-We observe a novel phenomenon for the Nambu-Goto action growth of tensionless string when the string approaches the horizon, which gives very different pictures from the tensile string geometry.
-Then we propose that the tension of the string may partially contribute to the growth of the action.
-We also discuss a possible program, which is to reconstruct the complexity from the reorganization group (RG) flow.
+In this paper, we investigate the complexity growth of the tensionless limit of string in the neutral BTZ black hole horizon in massive gravity.
+When the string approaches the horizon, we observe a novel phenomenon for the Nambu-Goto action growth that produces significant difference from tensile string geometry.
+The string's tension is then suggested to partially contribute to the growth of the action.
+We also argue a potential proposal that reconstructs the complexity from the {renormalization} group (RG) flow.